 An ice fishing shelter may be used and enjoyed for many seasons.
 After each outing, make sure to give your shelter a thorough drying out to extend its life and prevent the growth of mold and mildew.

 Keep a portable heat source away from the walls of your shelter to prevent burns and holes.
 Be sure to keep your ice fishing cover off the ground throughout the summer to decrease the risk of a mouse family moving in and chewing it to pieces.

-Is It Appropriate To Purchase An Ice Fishing Shelter?
+When Is It Appropriate To Purchase Ice Fishing Shelters?